-Ever since the first computer graphics capabilities were invented, there has been an ongoing endeavor to capture the brilliance and complexity of the real world in virtual space.
-3D modeling software allowed engineers and visualizers to create lifelike 3D models; however, this is a time and effort-intensive process.
+Ever since the first computer graphics capabilities were invented.
+There has been an ongoing endeavor to capture the brilliance and complexity of the real world in virtual space.
+3D modeling software allowed engineers and visualizers to create lifelike 3D models & 3D scanning; however, this is a time and effort-intensive process.
 Furthermore, it is not the most efficient way to convert already existing physical objects into digital replicas.
 Enter 3D Scanning.

 What is 3D Scanning?

 As the name suggests, 3D Scanning is a method to replicate the contours and complex features of a 3D object and reproduce a 3D object in virtual space.
 Early contact-based industrial 3D scanners were slow and limited in their usefulness.
-The technology has only become viable for widespread usage since the late 1990s when the first practical “contactless” scanners based on optical technology became available to commercial clients.
+The technology has only become viable for widespread usage since the late 1990s.
+When the first practical “contactless” scanners based on optical technology became available to commercial clients.
 Today these are available for a variety of Medical, Industrial, Topographical, and general applications.
-Besides specialized medical applications like CT and MRI scanners, mainstream applications of 3D Scanning include 3D object creation for virtual/augmented reality, video game, simulation, 3D printing, and multiple other industries.
+Besides specialized medical applications like CT and MRI scanners.
+The mainstream applications of 3D Scanning include 3D object creation for virtual/augmented reality.
+The video game, simulation, 3D printing, and multiple other industries.

 How Does it Work?